-A place to celebrate the awesomeness of our favourite aquatic pet.
+A place to celebrate our favourite aquatic pet.
 Feel free to ask us stuff or submit a picture of your own goldfish!

 Don't forget to visit our other blog, Aquariadise, if you're interested in other aquarium stuff aswell.

 For more info on goldfish, check out these links:

 complete care sheet

 why bowls and small tanks are not suitable homes for goldfish